functional-promises/functional-promises/README.md

 How?
 Let's look at some examples...

-## Examples
+## Getting Started

-Assuming the following import:
+Use one of the following:

 ```js
 const FP = require('functional-promise')